WhiteJP/my-website/content/about/index.en.md

 # About me

-I'm a Cognitive & Data Scientist who recently finished his Honours in Psychology at the University of Melbourne.
-I am seeking to undertake PhD studies to fulfill my long standing life ambition of joining the academy.
+I'm a Computational Cognitive & Social Scientist who recently started his PhD at MIT Sloan School of Management.
 I’m interested in using big data, computational modeling/methods, and complex data analysis to better understand the mind, particularly in relation to social, moral, legal, and political matters.
-I currently work as a Data/Cognitive Scientist with Cogstate as well as tutor/TA at the University of Melbourne School of Psychological Sciences.
-I have previously held numerous research assistant positions and, prior to my career change to cognitive science, I was previously a litigation lawyer.
+I previously worked as a Data/Cognitive Scientist with Cogstate as well as tutor/TA at the University of Melbourne School of Psychological Sciences.
+Prior to my career change to cognitive science, I was previously a litigation lawyer.

 Below is my visual resume made with the `VisualResume` [package](https://github.com/ndphillips/VisualResume).